Karulai: Naxalite threat

-In 24 November 2016, three naxalites were killed in an encounter with Kerala police.
+On 24 November 2016, three Naxalites were killed in an encounter with Kerala police.
 Naxalite leader Kappu Devaraj from Andhra Pradesh is included in the list of killed in the incident.

 Villages like Mundakkadavu, Kalkullam and Uchakkulam near Karulai are threatened by Naxalite attacks.
 Naxalites visit the locality regularly and ask for food and shelter from the tribals.
-The police are also combing the area regularly but have not arrested any naxalites.
+The police are also combing the area regularly but have not arrested any Naxalites.

 On 27 September 2016, there was firing between the Maoists and the Kerala police in this area and no one was injured in this incident.